-On 28 February 2017, the Welsh Government launched a consultation on options for phasing in the new system, which will run until 9 June 2017.
-The consultation document assumes that all new entrants to the ALN system, following commencement of the Act's provisions, would be provided with an IDP under the new arrangements.
+Between February and June 2017, the Welsh Government undertook a consultation on options for phasing in the new system.
+The consultation document assumed that all new entrants to the ALN system, following commencement of the Act's provisions, would be provided with an IDP under the new arrangements.
 The question is therefore how to transition learners who already have statements or receive support under School Action or School Action Plus to the new system.
-The consultation includes options for either a 'big bang' approach where everyone would move to the new system at a single date, or various models for phasing in the new system.
+The consultation included options for either a 'big bang' approach where everyone would move to the new system at a single date, or various models for phasing in the new system.

-The options for phasing consist of tranches based on either:
+The options for phasing transition consisted of tranches based on either: